List of tyrants of Syracuse: Hieronids (275–214)

-In the aftermath of the devastating Roman defeat at the Battle of Cannae, Hieronymus entered into an alliance with Hannibal, which would ultimately decide the city's fate politically.
+In the aftermath of the devastating Roman defeat at the Battle of Cannae (216 BC), Hieronymus entered into an alliance with Hannibal, which would ultimately decide the city's fate politically.
 As a result of Syracuse's support for Carthage, the Romans under Marcus Claudius Marcellus began besieging the city in 214 BC.
 Hieronymus was assassinated shortly thereafter and a republican government restored (the Fifth Democracy) but the city fell to the Romans in 212 BC.